-One part flour to one part water.
-Some people add salt to prevent moulding although moulding will still happen if then paper isn’t dried properly.
+Make this recipe with one part flour to one part water.
+Some people add salt to prevent molding, although molding will still happen if the paper isn't dried correctly.

 Wallpaper Paste Recipe

-2 parts wallpaper paste to one part water
+Make this recipe with two parts wallpaper paste to one part water.

 Glue/ PVA Recipe

-All materials differ so the above is just a rough guide which it is well worth tweaking.
+All materials differ, so the above is a rough guide worth tweaking.

 Paper Mache Pots

-I decided to to have a go at making some pots which I did by layering my paper around shapes of a salt shaker and a jug that I had.
-Layering was easy but I hadn't factored retrieving my object from the middle, which did make my vessels break a bit loose whilst I got them out.
-However once out, my basic forms were still there and with a bit of shaping it was pretty easy to mold them back into the shapes I was aiming for.
+I decided to make some pots by layering my paper around the shapes of a salt shaker and a jug that I had.
+Layering was easy, but I needed to factor in retrieving my object from the middle, which did make my vessels break a bit loose while I got them out.
+However, once out, my primary forms were still there, and with some shaping, it was easy to mold them back into the shapes.
 Below are my results:

-Never keeping things simple I experimented with mixing hand embroidery and knitting with my papier mache.
-I knitted handles for my vessels using kid silk mohair adding another homespun dimention which gave them a really cosy feel.
-I embroidered the pot once I'd finished constructing the papier mache shape which was a mistake.
-Trying to get the needle through layers of paper stuck together with glue was tough and probably not the best idea.
+Never keeping things simple, I experimented with mixing hand embroidery and knitting with my papier mache.
+I knitted handles for my vessels using kid silk mohair, adding another homespun dimension that gave them a cosy feel.
+I embroidered the pot once I'd finished constructing the papier mache shape, which was a mistake.
+Getting the needle through layers of paper stuck together with glue was challenging and probably not the best idea.

-This time instead of embroidering the pots at the end I decided to embroider strips of embroidery and layer the embroidered sections into the papier mache.
-This worked much better and I love the effect it created!
+This time instead of embroidering the pots after making the papier mache, I decided to embroider strips of embroidery and layer the embroidered sections into the papier mache.
+Working in this order worked much better, and I love the effect it created!

-If you love exploring new paper crafts why not check out paper embroidery!
+If you love exploring new paper crafts and enjoy embroidery embellishment, why not check paper embroidery!